-Device implementations MUST have at least 350MB of non-volatile storage available for application private data.
-That is, the /data partition MUST be at least 350MB.
+Device implementations MUST have at least 1GB of non-volatile storage available for application private data.
+That is, the /data partition MUST be at least 1GB.
+Device implementations that run Android are very strongly encouraged to have at least 2GB of non-volatile storage for application private data so they will be able to upgrade to the future platform releases.